dschrempf/blog/hugo/content/About.md

-During his PhD, Dominik Schrempf worked on phylogenetic models accounting for present and ancestral genetic variation which leads to incomplete lineage sorting.
+During his PhD, Dominik Schrempf worked on phylogenetic models accounting for present and ancestral genetic variation which leads to incomplete lineage sorting ([PoMo](http://www.iqtree.org/doc/Polymorphism-Aware-Models)).
 He focused on finding analytical solutions of models in population genetics to employ in phylogenetic inference.
 He became particularly intrigued by the connection between discrete and continuous approaches.